RTI-01/RTI-01/README.md

-Hi, I’m @RTI-01
+Hi, I’m @RTI-01.

-I’m interested in blockchain, hybrid p2p networking and grid computing technologies.
+I’m interested in blockchain, hybrid p2p networking, and grid computing technologies.

 I’m currently learning about Algorand's blockchain technology, as well as IPFS and hypercore technologies.

-I’m looking to collaborate on building the Renaissance DSAO.
+I’m looking to collaborate on building the Renaissance DSAO, a large-scale project.

 ## Renaissance DSAO